3AK

 1503 3AK was a popular music radio station dating back to the 1930s.
-Today, the station ceases to exist.
-It was sold in the 2000s several times, switched to 1116AM frequency and eventually sold to current owners Sports and Entertainment Network SEN 1116.
+The station is no longer active.
+It was sold in the 2000s several times, switched to 1116AM frequency and eventually bought by the current owners Sports and Entertainment Network SEN 1116.
 A number of unusual events and precedents throughout the station's history make its story of interest.